 - Thomas Lewis, M.D., A General Theory of Love

-monsters in the closet or under the bed.
-Little babies without language, who can't yet
+or afraid of monsters in the closet or under the bed.
+Little babies without language, who can't yet describe

 battle of wills, and you, as parent, must win it to avoid spoiling your child.